emilydrakesmith/GA-tic-tac-toe/README.md

 * Instructors and peers from the General Assembly SEIR-EC-2-22 cohort for collaboration in developing this app.
 While this app represents my own original work we gave each other assistance in developing our own versions thereof.
 * The `X` and `O` characters use the [Comic Neue](http://comicneue.com/) font which I found with [Google Fonts](https://fonts.google.com/).
 It was designed by [Craig Rozynski](https://github.com/crozynski/) and made available under the [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).
 * The text box uses the [RocknRoll One](https://github.com/fontworks-fonts/RocknRoll) font which I found with [Google Fonts](https://fonts.google.com/).
 It was designed by [Fontworks, Inc](https://github.com/fontworks-fonts) and made available under the [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).
+* Creating a favicon was easy using [favicon.io](https://favicon.io/), a free resource created by [John Sorrentino](https://twitter.com/johnsorrentino).

 [Back to Top](#top)
 <a id='appendices'></a>